timbitss/reflow-oven-controller/README.md

 | -                         | GND                       |

 ### PID Tuning
 Test runs should be performed before using the oven for reflow soldering.
 The aim is to achieve an oven temperature profile that closely matches a [standard leaded or lead-free solder profile](https://www.x-toaster.com/resources/basics-on-reflow-soldering/), depending on the user's application.
-An example of a reasonable reflow profile is shown below (P = 225, I = 0, D = 500, Tau = 1):
+An example of a reasonably-tuned reflow profile is shown below (P = 225, I = 0, D = 500, Tau = 1):

 ![Temperature Plot](/images/temp_plot.png "Temperature Plot")